kiboschool/tk-intro-to-data/src/course-overview.md

 <aside>

-📺 Watch this welcome video from your instructor, Wasiu.
+📺 Watch this welcome video from your instructor.

 </aside>